A business founder has rightfully said:

 The niche you build for all your grocery retailers is what will sell ultimately.
 Well managed catalogs, attractive offers or deals, easy ordering, convenient payments, scheduled deliveries allow consumers to plan their grocery shopping.

-With these, striking add-ons like ready-made mobile applications, separately for the buyers and the delivery staff contribute to the edge.
+With these, striking add-ons like readymade grocery app, separately for the buyers and the delivery staff contribute to the edge.
 These not only improve business management but enhance customer experience, giving an overall edge that any vendor would desire.

 Source: Growcer by FATbit Technologies